mrcodepanda/openrouter-client/README.md

 ```
 Preferably, put these in an `.env` or `.env.dev` file in project root.

-The last two are added to the header automatically.
+The last two are added to the request headers automatically.
 These values are for app rankings on OpenRouter site.
 Free to change to your app and site, if you like.

 ## Usage

-For using the api, here are the sample codes (most parameters in [OpenRouter REST API](https://openrouter.ai/docs/api-reference/overview) are available)
+For using the api, here are various ways to setup (almost all parameters in [OpenRouter REST API](https://openrouter.ai/docs/api-reference/overview) are available)

 ### Option 1: Use as a standalone FastAPI app